pankajroy4/portfolio/README.md

 Before running the app, ensure **PostgreSQL** is installed and a database role exists to match the configuration in `config/database.yml`.

 ### 1. Create PostgreSQL User

-🔐 You can use your own username/password, but don't forget to update config/database.yml accordingly.

 ```bash

 # Open PostgreSQL shell